 Your friendly network alert bot

-As OxCERT have no access to your unit's infrastructure, we ask that upon receiving this alert, we ask that action is taken to investigate and remediate the flagged issue.
-We are happy to answer any questions you have and offer help, please do just get in contact with us via the ticket raised or telephone.
+OxCERT has no access to your unit's infrastructure, upon receiving an alert please take action to investigate and remediate the flagged issue.
+OxCERT is happy to answer any questions you have and offer help, please do just get in contact via the ticket raised or telephone.

 OxCERT will be creating a dashboard in SAVANT which provides a detailed view of all IDS alerts in your unit's sub-estate.
 More information on this dashboard will become available in due course.